 The formed downtube has an attractive grey Trek logo.

-Internal cable routing keeps the bike looking clean.
+Internal cable routing on the Trek Emonda ALR.

 The bottom bracket is well built up for stiffness.